 Dishonest Abe: Why You Shouldn’t Use the Penny Test to Check Tire Tread Depth

-Okay, that’s not entirely true … but for ages, the “penny test” has been a go-to measurement for determining if rubber tires have worn down too far.
-Except the penny test isn’t as accurate as it once was.
-In fact, some experts now recommend against using the penny test.
+Okay, that’s not entirely true … but for many years, the “penny test” has been a go-to measurement for determining if car tires have worn down too far.
+Except the penny test isn’t fervently recommended as it once was, with some experts now recommending against using the penny test.
+Here’s why.

-That’s why many are now recommending to use a quarter to test tire tread.
-Using the same methodology but with George Washington’s head on a quarter, you can test if it’s time to replace your tires.
-Instead of waiting until 2/32″ to replace them, it’s recommended to buy new ones when the tread goes below 4/32″.
+That’s why these tire experts are now recommending you use a quarter to test tire tread.
+Using the same methodology but with George Washington’s head on a quarter, you can assess if it’s time to replace the tires when they reach 4/32 inches.